Linuxfabrik/monitoring-plugins/check-plugins/redfish-sel/README.md

 Checks the System Event Log (SEL) of Redfish-compatible servers via the Redfish API.
 Returns an alert based on the severity of the log entries.
 Supports multiple vendors with vendor-specific SEL paths.

-**Alerting Logic:**

-* WARN if any SEL entry has severity "Warning"
-* CRIT if any SEL entry has severity "Critical"
-* `--always-ok` suppresses all alerts and always returns OK

 **Data Collection:**

 * Queries `/redfish/v1/` to detect the vendor (AMI, Avigilon, Cisco, Dell, HPE, Lenovo, Supermicro, TS Fujitsu, or generic)